pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_publish-and-subscribe.md

 ##### Subscribe to the channel

-Before running the publish example, subscribe to the same channel (see Subscribe).
+Before running the above publish example, either use the Debug Console or in a separate script, subscribe to the same channel.

 ### Returns[​](#returns)

-`Publish()` returns PNResult<PNPublishResult> with:
+Publish() returns PNResult<PNPublishResult>:

-- Result: PNPublishResult — Timetoken: long (publish timetoken).
+- Result: PNPublishResult — Timetoken (long) when published.
 - Status: PNStatus.

 ### Other examples[​](#other-examples)